 RESULTING INJURY – By the action or omission as outlined above, there must be direct causation of 1) serious bodily injury, 2) serious mental deficiency, impairment or injury, or 3) bodily injury.

-Essentially, prosecution must prove the parent, legal guardian, or caretaker has met all of these requirements in order to secure a conviction.
+Essentially, the prosecution must prove the parent, legal guardian, or caretaker has met all of these requirements in order to secure a conviction.
 According to Texas law a “child” is 14 years old or younger.

 How Charges Are Determined in Texas

 When you are unfamiliar with this type of law, a charging document can contain quite the intimidating terminology.
 All offenses related to “Injury to a Child” charges are considered a felony: